 In revelling the colourful pictures displayed in social media, one message seems to ring true for all, that unity and diversity has to be protected.
 That we are nothing without each other and we must do all that we can to not only embrace, but to celebrate each other’s festivities and beliefs.

-Happy Thaipusam to all that celebrate!
+Happy Thaipusam to all!